• Skip to primary navigation

 we react to stress and trauma through the hypothalamic pituitary-adrenal axis/ the HPA Axis.
 And the endocannabinoid system tends to tone down or modulate the HPA axis to protect us from stress.
 And when it’s protecting us from stress in that way, it’s also signaling to the GI system to calm down.
 People that don’t have enough endocannabinoid activity are more likely to have posttraumatic stress disorder.

-If you’re having any doubts, read this delightful message I received this week and be inspired and motivated to tune in and learn:
+If you’re having any doubts, read this delightful message I received when the Anxiety Summit 5 originally aired and be inspired and motivated to tune in and learn:

 Trudy … thanks so very much for the 3 transcripts featuring Ann Louise Gittleman, Carolyn Ledowsky and Dr. Datis Kharrazian … they were ALL fantastic and unlike many of the health related docu-series, I felt that I obtained some great insights and key take-aways that will help me on my road to good health journey!
 You asked some GREAT questions and I appreciate you digging further for names of supplements and more specificity to ensure clarity.
 You are a PRO and I am so glad I found you ❤️